lvshiwei/tfc/README.md

 # What is tfc

-tfc is an awesome tool for building a form with model binding and validation, it generates codes for continuous development, and just start a few lines of code like JSON object.
+tfc is an awesome tool for building a form with model binding and validation, technology based on AST theory. it generates codes for continuous development, start with a few lines of code like JSON object.

 - Project building progress 80%, we are going to provide a complete version and examples very soon, thank you.